 To stay healthy, people with diabetes need to manage their blood sugar and insulin levels.

-In addition to medications, lifestyle and dietary changes are an essential part of diabetes management.
-Certain foods can help promote stable blood sugar levels, while others can make them less stable.
+In addition to medications, lifestyle and dietary strategies are an essential part of diabetes management.
+Certain foods can help stabilize blood sugar levels, while others can make them less stable.

-By eating a balanced diet filled with whole grains, vegetables, legumes, lean protein, nuts, and seeds, a person can better control their blood sugar and insulin levels.
+A person can better manage their blood sugar and insulin levels by eating a balanced diet filled with whole grains, vegetables, legumes, lean protein, nuts, and seeds.